It’s time to spring clean your home and collect good stuff for the Woman’s Associations' Annual Good Stuff Sale!

-The Woman’s Association has been a central part of the life of The Congregational Church of Amherst for many years.
-Our purpose is “to cultivate the spirit of Christ beginning with our own lives and reaching out into the home, community and throughout the world.”
-We devote our time and energy to support the mission of the church.
+Since 1865 the Woman’s Association has been an active part of the Congregational Church of Amherst.
+Our purpose: “To cultivate the spirit of Christ beginning with our own lives and reaching out into the home, community and throughout the world” is carried out by supporting both our church and community organizations and by providing an opportunity for fellowship among our members.